Overview

 Stereocilia

 The stereocilia, which are nonmotile and rigid, are not true cilia but instead consist of actin filaments in a paracrystalline array with other cytoskeletal proteins.
 The actin filaments in the stereocilia extend into the hair cell and are anchored in a thickened region near the apical surface, termed the cuticular plate.
-The cuticular plate is a dense, filamentous meshwork of randomly oriented actin filaments that fills up the area just under the apical surface of the cell.
+The cuticular plate is a dense, filamentous meshwork of randomly oriented actin filaments that fills ups the area just under the apical surface of the cell.
 The stereocilia vary in height but are graded with reference to the kinocilium in a staircase arrangement, the tallest being close to the kinocilium.

 Kinocilium

 The kinocilium projects from the cell cytoplasm through a segment of the cell lacking a cuticular plate.
 The kinocilium has a complete structure of a motile cilium with a basal body, which closely resembles the centriole and the 9+2 arrangement of microtubule doublets of true cilia.
 However, the inner dynein arms are lacking, and a central pair of microtubules is not present in the distal portion of the kinocilium, suggesting that the vestibular kinocilia may be immotile or only weakly motile.
 Each hair cell is morphologically polarized with respect to location of the kinocilium.
-In the utricular macula, the hair cells are found to be polarized with the kinocilium facing the striola, whereas in the saccular macula, the kinocilium of each cell face away from the striola.
+In the utricular macula, the hair cells are found to be polarized with the kinocilium facing the striola, whereas in the saccular macula, the kinocilium of each cell faces away from the striola.

 Supporting cells